paul-nechifor/lemon-cake/readme.md

   the future when exceptions are introduced (since I can place handlers on the stack)

-- Stop implementing operators in C. Just define + as (reduce ...).
-That way I just need to write C functions that take two arguments.

 - Maybe include the required `.so` files here so that it works on all systems.

 - Add another long GC test that uses lambdas.